tommythorn/spleentt-5x8-font/README.md

  * The `^` felt overweight.
 Shunk it.

+ * Reworked `i` to have the expected height and a more straight appearence.

  * Finally, the `~` overflowed needlessly.
 Use a Creep inspired shape.

 ## Before and after